 Joel claims LOBO lenders could reset and raise the interest rate up to 5.15 percent, which the council could only avoid by paying excessive breakaway costs.
 He adds that banks stand to make around £2billion in profit from LOBOs of £15bn as councils “miscalculate” the risk of mounting loan payments.

-Following his objection, KPMG wrote back to Joseph, recognising his right to object and stating that it would now “collect the documents that we think will help us make a decision on the objection”.
+Following his objection, KPMG wrote back to Josef, recognising his right to object and stating that it would now “collect the documents that we think will help us make a decision on the objection”.

 Waltham Forest Council denies any wrongdoing.
 In a statement a spokesperson said: “Our use of LOBOs is relatively small.
 The case for this method of borrowing is that they were beneficial compared with PWLB rates at the time that the loans were taken out and would have reduced the cost of capital financing.